Fuji (spacecraft): Design

-The proposed design of Fuji was a modular spacecraft (similar to the Gemini, Apollo and Soyuz spacecraft), with various configurations filling different roles.
+The proposed Fuji design was a modular spacecraft (similar to the Gemini, Apollo and Soyuz spacecraft), with various configurations filling different roles.

 Minimum System

 The Minimum System configuration of Fuji was essentially just a reentry capsule with a human spaceflight endurance of 24 hours.
 It was scheduled for development at the early stage of the overall project.
 This minimum system was called the Core Module (CM), and was to be a cone-shaped module with a diameter of 3.7m, gross weight of 3 tonnes or less, and room for a crew of three.
-It was to have thrusters for position control and a rocket engine capable of producing a small amount of thrust.
-The targeted manufacturing cost was to be about 800 million yen each.
+It was to have thrusters for attitude control and a rocket engine capable of producing a small amount of thrust.
+The targeted manufacturing cost was to be about ¥800 million each.

 Standard System

-The Standard System was designed to be capable of flights of one month's duration and into lunar orbit.
+The Standard System was designed to be capable of one month long flights and flights into lunar orbit.
 This system was to consist of the minimum system and two additional modules, an Expansion Module (EM) and a Propulsion Module (PM).
 The EM was envisioned as a living space for long-term space flights, roughly similar in purpose to the Soyuz spacecraft's Orbital Module (OM).
-The PM had rocket engines to facilitate orbit changes, and a solar cell paddle for production of electricity.
+The PM had rocket engines to facilitate orbital adjustments, and a solar cell paddle for production of electricity.